d-sohan/existential-skeptic/content/posts/my-first-post.md

 date = 2023-10-18T16:15:44+05:30
 draft = false
 +++
-In online spaces, people generally think of _efilism_ as a death cult obcessed with extinction of all life.
+In online spaces, people generally think of _efilism_ as a death cult obsessed with extinction of all life.
 It is often conflated with _promortalism_, which is a related term and is itself prone to misunderstanding.
 I consider this unfortunate.
 Worse still, among such people are _antinatalists_ who are quick to disassociate themselves with efilists who they consider to be perhaps the right target of the "dangerous philosophy" label that society gives to antinatalism.

 In my opinion, this attitude is misguided and even antithetical to the antinatalist cause.
 In this article, I'll attempt to provide a better way around these terms so that unnecessary confusion and disharmony can be avoided.
+My motivation is primarily because I think the word _efilism_ is quite expressive and it can be used in more meaningful ways.

 The word _efil_ is literally life spelled backwards, signifying the negative stance that believers of this philosophy have towards life.
 I think a simpler definition which doesn't include actions needed on part of its believers, would do justice to the term.
 As such, I propose a surprisingly familiar definition (at least to existing efilists and antinatalists):